Cachirules: Investigation

-Journalist Antonio Moreno from the Mexican public TV network Imevisión (now TV Azteca) and author of a football-dedicated column for Mexican newspaper Ovaciones, discovered in an April 1988 yearbook (1986–87 edition) published by FEMEXFUT itself, a discrepancy between the players' ages shown in the publication and the ones submitted by the federation to CONCACAF for the qualification tournament in Guatemala.
-On 20 April 1988 Moreno published an article emphasizing the risks of "trying to create an advantage over the opponents by including players over the permitted age".
-In response, the then FEMEXFUT president Rafael del Castillo played down the matter and verbally attacked the reporter.
+Journalist Antonio Moreno of the Mexican public television network Imevisión (now TV Azteca) and a columnist for the newspaper Ovaciones, discovered, together with colleague Alfredo Ruiz, a discrepancy between the players' ages published in an April 1988 FEMEXFUT yearbook (1986–87 edition) and the ages the federation had submitted to CONCACAF for the qualifying tournament in Guatemala.
+On 20 April 1988, Moreno published an article emphasizing the risk of "trying to create an advantage over the opponents by including players over the permitted age."
+In response, then-FEMEXFUT president Rafael del Castillo played down the matter and verbally attacked the reporter.

-Antonio Moreno, however, was backed up by fellow Imevisión journalist José Ramón Fernández, from the show La Misma Hora, who broadcast the news on television.
-The initial reaction of the FEMEXFUT was to deny and ignore the accusations, but once the public realized the magnitude of the scandal, many Mexican journalists began to interview the players and to insistently look for the team members' birth certificates; eventually, the real birth dates of players Gerardo Jiménez and José de la Fuente, both two years older than the established limit by the FEMEXFUT, were found.
-Forward José Luis Mata was also over the age limit, by three years, and defender Aurelio Rivera was four years over.
-Rivera, team captain at the time, has declared in later interviews that every member of the squad was over age, although such affirmation has not been verified.
+Moreno was backed up by fellow Imevisión journalist José Ramón Fernández, who broadcast the story on his program La Misma Hora.
+FEMEXFUT's initial reaction was to deny and ignore the accusations, but once the public realized the scope of the scandal, Mexican journalists began interviewing players and searching for birth certificates.
+The newspaper La Jornada published an altered birth certificate belonging to José Luis Mata on 17 April, showing he exceeded the age limit; further reporting subsequently uncovered that Gerardo Jiménez and José de la Fuente were both two years over the established limit, while defender and team captain Aurelio Rivera was found to be several years over age.
+Rivera later claimed in interviews that every member of the squad except two, Marco Antonio Ruiz and José Antonio Noriega, was overage, though this assertion was never independently verified.

-The information was widely spread on televised and written media in Mexico and inevitably reached the United States Soccer Federation, who submitted an official complaint to CONCACAF, demanding the case be investigated, after its youth team failed to qualify for the U-20 World Cup in Saudi Arabia.
-The Guatemalan Football Federation joined the protest.
-The discovery was conducted by Salvadorean José Ramón Flores, who promptly verified the falsity of the ages submitted by the FEMEXFUT for the tournament's squad members.
+The story was widely covered in Mexican press and television and inevitably reached the United States Soccer Federation, which, along with the Guatemalan Football Federation, filed an official complaint with CONCACAF demanding an investigation, after the U.S. youth team failed to qualify for the World Youth Championship in Saudi Arabia.
+The investigation was carried out by Salvadoran official José Ramón Flores, who promptly confirmed that the ages submitted by FEMEXFUT for the squad were false.

+Mexico's federal prosecutor's office, the Procuraduría General de la República (PGR), also opened an investigation into whether the players' birth certificates had been falsified.
+Under questioning, the players admitted to having provided altered ages when obtaining their birth certificates, with the process reportedly overseen by then Mexican football federation president Rafael del Castillo.

+The case was then taken to FIFA in Zurich, hoping to avoid further sanctions with the help of then executive vice president Guillermo Cañedo but to no avail.